somerandomgamer-srg/Useful-Lua-Tools/README.md

 - I originally got into coding because of my friend Michialok.
 - I started coding in Roblox and self-taught myself most of the things I know.
 - I have taken 5 Computer Science classes.
-- I've taken 3 different Engineering classes and I am currently in another one as I'm typing this (Probably should focus more on my class but my grades should be good enough for me to get distracted lol).
+- I've taken 4 different Engineering classes.
-- I can barely code with Python
+- I can barely code with Python.
-- I'm also planning to learn Javascript.
+- I'm planning to learn Javascript.

 ## Usage
 Nothing much to say here.